jiasong18/Ant-Media-Server-Wiki/Installation.md

   ```
   sudo ./install_ant-media-server.sh -i [ANT_MEDIA_SERVER_INSTALLATION_FILE]
   ```
-> you can use `sudo ./install_ant-media-server.sh -h` for other usage options
+> For more utilization options you can use `sudo ./install_ant-media-server.sh -h`

 ### 5. Control the Service